B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Three or more offenses: warn

 ### <a id="8.4"></a><span style="color: #0088CC">8.4 Tickets on Discord</span>
-Tickets can be opened in the support area on our discord server (<a href="https://b-zone.ro/rage">b-zone.ro/rage</a>) for the following issues:
+Tickets can be opened in the support area on our discord server (<a href="https://b-zone.ro/rage">b-zone.ro/rage</a>) in maximum 24 hours after an incident for the following issues:

 - Staff complaints
 - Unban requests